riccardodl/knowledge_base/README.md

 ### CHAP:10
 ReplicaSets manage Pods, Deployments manage ReplicaSets.
 Relations managed by labels and label selectors.
-`k describe deploy` has OldReplicaSet and NewReplicaSet, if I'm in the middle of a rollout, both values will be filled. `k rollout history` and `k rollout stauts` help too.
+`k describe deploy` has OldReplicaSet and NewReplicaSet, if I'm in the middle of a rollout, both values will be filled. `k rollout history --revision=<revision-you-wanna-check-if-any>` and `k rollout status` help too.
+You can `pause` and `resume` rollouts.
+When you rollout a deployment the revision gets "recycled", so the original revision (the one you rolled back to) is removed.
+The recreate strategy simply kills all the pods in a replica set and update the pod spec (rs notices and recreates pods).
+Rollout strategy: maxUnavailable you control how many old replicas to kill at a time, with maxSurge you specify you allow provisioning of additional resources, temporarily.
+Killing of old pods depends on readiness check, you need to specify them on the pod definition, otherwise the deployment controller is running blind.
+If you have a deadlock a rollout will never terminate (never report readiness), so, timeout your rollouts (so they get marked failed).
+Note that if a new pod manages to get rolled out, the timer resets (the timeout only marks progress, not total rollout time).

 ### CHAP:11

 ### CHAP:12